A Colorado River Overview:

 These three foundational documents, along with subsequent laws, agreements, and judicial decrees, collectively form what is known as the Law of the River (LoR).
 This body of legal instruments seeks to balance the need for certainty in water resource planning with the flexibility required to adapt to evolving conditions within the Colorado River Basin.

-Opportunities continue to exist within the current legal framework to find flexible solutions for addressing contemporary challenges, such as climate change and increasing water demands, for present and future generations.
+Opportunities continue to exist within the current legal framework to find flexible solutions for addressing contemporary challenges, such as drought and climate change, for present and future generations.

 Other Foundational Documents

-Beyond the “Big Three” compacts and treaty, several federal laws and a significant equitable apportionment decree have played a crucial role in shaping the management of the Colorado River.
+Beyond the “Big Three” compacts and treaty, several federal laws and a significant t decree have played a crucial role in shaping the management of the Colorado River.
 These include:

 This act ratified the Colorado River Compact and authorized the construction of Hoover Dam, creating Lake Mead.

-The 1963 U.S. Supreme Court Decision in Arizona v.
-California
+• The 1963 U.S. Supreme Court Decision in Arizona v.
+California and subsequent 1964 Decree:

 This landmark decision apportioned the mainstem waters of the Lower Basin among the States of Arizona, California, and Nevada.
-The Court also affirmed that all mainstem waters in the Lower Basin are under the control of the United States and settled federal reserved water rights to the mainstream of the Lower Colorado River for five Tribal Nations
+The Court also affirmed that all mainstem waters in the Lower Basin are under the control of the United States and settled water rights to the mainstream of the Lower Colorado River for five Tribal Nations.
+The decision and decree do not interpret the Compact.

 This act authorized the Central Arizona Project and established the order of priority for water releases from Lake Powell to meet authorized purposes.
-It also authorized storage in Lake Powell, often referred to as 602(a) storage, to help the Upper Division States manage through critical drought periods without the need to curtail existing water rights in the Upper Basin.
+It also authorized storage in Lake Powell to help the Upper Division States manage through critical drought periods without harming uses in the Upper basin pursuant to the Colorado River Compact.

 Where the Water Comes From

-The Colorado River originates high in the Rocky Mountains, which act as a natural wintertime reservoir, accumulating significant amounts of snowpack.
+The Colorado River originates high in the Rocky Mountains of Colorado, which act as a natural wintertime reservoir, accumulating significant amounts of snowpack.
 Once spring arrives and temperatures rise, the accumulated snow melts into countless small streams.
 These little waterbodies gradually converge into larger streams and rivers.

-These smaller rivers and streams, fed by snowmelt and precipitation within the broader Upper Basin, eventually form the mainstem of the Colorado River.
-Prominent tributaries such as the Gunnison, Dolores, Green, and San Juan Rivers in the Upper Basin join the Colorado River mainstem to contribute more than 90% of the river’s overall flow.
+These smaller rivers and streams, fed by snowmelt and precipitation within the Upper Basin, eventually form the mainstem of the Colorado River.
+Prominent tributaries (a river or stream flowing into a larger river or lake) such as the Gunnison, Dolores, Green, and San Juan Rivers in the Upper Basin, join the Colorado River mainstem to contribute the vast majority of the river’s overall flow.

-The Rocky Mountain snowpack is, therefore, the fundamental source of the Colorado River’s water.
-The natural cycle of winter snowfall and spring runoff is the cycle that has shaped the Colorado River and continues to provide its water supply.
+The Rocky Mountain snowpack is the fundamental source of the Colorado River’s water.
+Winter snowfall and spring runoff are the natural cycle that has shaped the Colorado River and continues to provide its water supply.

 Where the Water Goes

-Roll over the points on the map to learn more about water is used in each state.
+Roll over the points on the map to learn more about water is used in state and Tribal Nations.

 how the water is used